5rahim/seanime/README.md

 - 🌐 **Seamless integration with AniList**
   - Manage your AniList collection (anime and manga)
   - Discover new anime, browse entries, get recommendations
-- ✈️ **Offline mode**
-  - Consume media in the ‘offline view’ with downloaded metadata and images
-  - Record your progress offline and sync when you’re online
 - 🔒 **No data collection**

 ### Anime

 - 🏞️ **Local anime library**
-  - 🔎 **Scan** your local anime library effortlessly
+  - **Scan** your local anime library effortlessly
-  - 🗂️ **No mandatory folder structure** or naming convention
+  -  **No mandatory folder structure** or naming convention
-  - 🌅 Browse and manage your library with metadata
+  - Browse and manage your library with metadata
-  - 📃 Support for torrents with absolute episode numbers
+  - Support for torrents with absolute episode numbers
 - ⬇️ **Download new episodes & movies**
     - Smart search engine powered by public trackers (AnimeTosho, Nyaa), SeaDex
     - Integration with **qBittorrent** & **Transmission**
 - 🥱 **Automate your library**
-  - Download new episodes automatically by using custom filters
+  - Download new episodes automatically with the use of custom filters
 - 🎞️ **External Players**
     - **MPV**, **VLC**, and **MPC-HC** support
     - Sync progress to AniList (& MAL) automatically